fbosch/waybar-nixos-updates/README.md

 To style use the `#custom-nix-updates` ID in your Waybar styles file (`~/.config/waybar/styles.css`).

+### System Integration
+You can integrate the updater with your system by modifying your flake update script and your rebuild script with the UPDATE_FLAG variable and the REBUILD_FLAG variable, respectively.

+## Your Flake Update Script and the UPDATE_FLAG
+You can integrate your system to control the UPDATE_FLAG, which is saved in the "nix-update-update-flag" cache file.
+If you have UPDATE_LOCK_FILE set to "true", no further action is required.
+The program will detect if your lock file has been updated.
+If you have UPDATE_LOCK_FILE set to "false", the "nix-update-update-flag" file will signal that your lock file has been updated.

-If you have UPDATE_LOCK_FILE set to "false", the UPDATE_FLAG file will signal that your lock file has been updated.
-Add the following to your update script, used to update your lock file (i.e. "nix flake update" script), so that the output of nvd diff is piped in:
+To integrate the update checker with your system, add the following to the update script you use to update your system's lock file (i.e. your "nix flake update" script), so that the output of nvd diff is piped in:
 `| tee >(if grep -qe '\\[U'; then touch \"$HOME/.cache/nix-update-update-flag\"; else rm -f \"$HOME/.cache/nix-update-update-flag\"; fi) &&`

 For example, here's my personal flake update script: